iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 ####4.
 Cureve Fitting

 We use a second-degree polynomial to model the shape of the road.
-Two seperate polynomials are used to model the right and left lanes.
+Two separate polynomials are used to model the right and left lanes.
 A sliding window algorithm is used to compute points on the lanes that are then used to fit these polynomials.
-The sliding window algorithm first computes candiate position on the image by computing a column wise histogram of the lower 3/4th of the image.
-The histogram of the columns is convolved with a 1-D singal to find the peaks corresponding to two lanes in the warped image.
+The sliding window algorithm first computes candidate positions on the image by computing a column wise histogram of the lower 3/4th of the image.
+The histogram of the columns is convolved with a 1-D signal to find the peaks corresponding to two lanes in the warped image.
 After finding two candidates points, a window is slided through the height of the image searching for next histogram peaks in the vicinity of these candidate points.

-These steps are implented in `tracker.py:sliding_window_centroids(line 20-)`.
+These steps are implemented in `tracker.py:sliding_window_centroids(line 20-)`.

 The results of the sliding window algorithm is shown below.